 Indeed, it might sound mysterious how NDepend can infer comment metrics from assemblies for example.

->

-> The trick is that the analysis is fetching data from different sources:
+The trick is that the analysis is gathering data from various sources:

->

-> - .NET assemblies
+- .NET assemblies

 See the section How NDepend is resolving assemblies for more details on this topic.